christiandeandemesa/50-Projects-in-50-Days/Feedback UI Design/README.md

 # Feedback UI Design

--   User can provide a feedback option.
+-   Displays a container where a user can provide a feedback option.
 Built using HTML5, CSS3, SASS, and JavaScript.
 Other features utilized include a custom CSS reset, Font Awesome icons, Google fonts, and event bubbling.

 ## How to run this project